douglasjordan2/dougless/WARP.md

 - ✅ Event loop integration for async HTTP operations

 ### Phase 4 (Security & Permissions) - COMPLETE ✅
-- ✅ Deno-inspired permission system
+- ✅ Initial permission system implementation
-- ✅ CLI flags for permission grants (--allow-read, --allow-write, --allow-net, etc.)
+- ✅ CLI flags for permission grants (--allow-read, --allow-write, --allow-net, etc.) **[DEPRECATED]**
 - ✅ Interactive permission prompts in terminal mode
 - ✅ Path-based and network-based granular controls
 - ✅ Permission caching and session management
 - ✅ Clear error messages with actionable suggestions

+**Planned Evolution**: The CLI flag-based approach will be deprecated in favor of a config-first model:
+- **Production**: Permissions defined exclusively in `.douglessrc` or `.douglessrc.json`
+- **Development**: Two-step interactive prompt flow:
+  1. First prompt: `Allow [operation]? yes/no` - grants permission for current session
+  2. If 'yes': `Add to .douglessrc? yes/no` - optionally persists to config file
+  3. This allows developers to build their `.douglessrc` incrementally during development
+- **Goal**: Distinguish Dougless from Deno with a cleaner, more project-centric permission model

 ### Phase 5 (Promises & ES6+) - COMPLETE ✅
 - ✅ Full Promise/A+ implementation